tdeekens/flopflip/readme.md

 );
 ```

 The feature flags will be available as `props` within the component allowing some custom decisions based on their value.
-This also applies a `React.Component` within which you might want to control custom behavior based on a toggle's value.

 ### Module formats